The main goals of this ESL lesson plan are to:

 The student learns about mythical creatures by completing the scrambled descriptions (chimera, phoenix, basilisk, and pegasus).
 Then, they match the names of the creatures with the images.

-Then, the student gets familiar with characters from famous English legends (Robin Hood, King Arthur, The Loch Ness Monster, and Saint George).
+After that, the student gets familiar with characters from famous English legends (Robin Hood, King Arthur, The Loch Ness Monster, and Saint George).

-Next, they learn idioms originating from ancient mythologies and legends (rise like a phoenix from ashes, sow dragon’s teeth, etc.) by matching them with their descriptions.
+Next, they learn idioms originating from ancient mythologies and legends (rise like a phoenix from the ashes, sow dragon’s teeth, etc.) by matching them with their descriptions.

 The student tries to list the roles that local legends played in local communities.